Tod Browning: The Unknown (1927): A silent era chef d'oeuvre

-Browning's theme of sexual frustration and physical mutilation ultimately manifests itself in Alonzo's act of symbolic castration; he willingly has his arms amputated by an unlicensed surgeon so as to make himself unthreatening to Nanon (and to eliminate the incriminating bifid thumb), so as to win her affection.
-The "nightmarish irony" of Alonzo's sacrifice is the most outrageous of Browning's plot conceits and consistent with his obsessive examination of "sexual frustration and emasculation".
+Browning's theme of sexual frustration and physical mutilation ultimately manifests itself in Alonzo's act of symbolic castration; he willingly has his arms amputated by an unlicensed surgeon so as to make himself unthreatening to Nanon (and to eliminate the incriminating bifid thumb), in order to win her affection.
+The "nightmarish irony" of Alonzo's sacrifice is the most outrageous of Browning's plot conceits and consistent with his obsessive examination of "sexual frustration and emasculation."
 When Alonzo recovers from his surgery, he returns to the circus to find that Nanon has overcome her sexual aversions and married the strongman Malabar (Norman Kerry).
 The primal ferocity of Alonzo's reaction to Nanon's betrayal in marrying Malabar is instinctual.
 Film historian Stuart Rosenthal writes:

 The reversion to an animalistic state in Browning's cinema functions as a way of acquiring raw power to be used as a means of sexual assertion.
 The incident that prompts the regression [to an animal state] and a search for vengeance is, in almost every case, sexual in nature.

 Alonzo's efforts at retribution lead to his own horrific death in a "Grand Guignol finale".

 The Unknown is widely regarded as the most outstanding of the Browning-Chaney collaborations and a masterpiece of the late silent film era.
 Film critic Scott Brogan regards The Unknown worthy of "cult status."

 The Big City (1928)

 A lost film, The Big City stars Lon Chaney, Marceline Day and Betty Compson, the latter in her only appearance in an MGM film.
 Browning wrote the story and Waldemar Young the screenplay concerning "A gangster Lon Chaney who uses a costume jewelry store as a front for his jewel theft operation.
 After a conflict with a rival gang, he and his girlfriend Marceline Day reform."

 Film historian Vivian Sobchack remarked that "The Big City concerns a nightclub robbery, again, the rivalry between two thieves.
-This time Chaney plays only one of them—without a twisted limb or any facial disguise.'"
+This time Chaney plays only one of them—without a twisted limb or any facial disguise."
 Critic Stuart Rosenthal commented on The Big City: "...Chaney, without makeup, in a characteristic gangster role."

 The Big City garnered MGM $387,000 in profits.